This Gluten-Free Tourtière Recipe is full of all of the flavours and textures of the traditional pie, just without the gluten!

 While my access to the kitchen has been sporadic at best, my brain hasn't taken a break, so I've had this LONG list of ideas and theoretical recipes brewing, with no ability to do anything about it, short of write them down.

-One of the things I wanted to make this whole time was a proper tourtiere (“Tortière”, for those who are better with accents)
+One of the things I wanted to make this whole time was a proper French Canadian tourtiere (“Tourtière”, for those who are better with accents!)

-There are probably as many ways to make it, as there are people in Quebec.
-Some people use mashed potatoes, some use cubed potatoes... some will skip the carrots, others may skip the celery.
+Some people use mashed potatoes in their meat pie recipe, some use cubed potatoes... some will skip the carrots, others may skip the celery.

 Anyway, as part of the planning process, I worked on a basic gluten-free pastry crust that wouldn't make me grieve for my inability to eat wheat.